 Middle atmosphere, solar variability, and climate interactions

-We investigate the solar-terrestrial coupling due to solar wind, solar coronal mass ejections, and solar UV/EUV forcing via the middle atmosphere.
 The middle atmosphere comprises the altitude region between 10 km and 120 km and is a transition region between the lower atmosphere and space.
-As such, it is strongly influenced by external (solar) forcings as well as by forcings from below (tropospheric weather systems), and solar signals transferred through the middle atmosphere are part of the natural forcing of the climate system.
+As such, it is strongly influenced by external (solar) forcings as well as by forcings from below (tropospheric weather systems, volcanoes, wildfires).
+Solar signals transferred through the middle atmosphere are part of the natural forcing of the climate system; the middle atmosphere in turn can influence tropospheric weather systems and radiation.
 We apply our knowledge from terrestrial solar forcing to study the atmospheres of Earth-like (rocky) exoplanets in orbits around very active stars.

 Aurora seen from the ISS, @ESA, CC BY-SA 3.0 IGO ESA, Space_Aurora.jpg, CC BY-SA 3.0 IGO